Esmé Stewart, 1st Duke of Lennox: Ruthven Raid and exile

-Return to France
+Return to France and final years

 Lennox returned to France where he started a secret correspondence with King James.
 He met a frosty reception in France as an apostate.
-Although the Scottish nobles believed that they would be proved right in their belief that Lennox's conversion was artificial following his return to France, he remained a Presbyterian.
+Although certain Scottish nobles believed that they would be proved right in their belief that Lennox's conversion was artificial, following his return to France, he remained a Presbyterian.

 His final letter to James Stewart, Lord Doune, requested him to take care of his son and to recover his former possessions in Scotland for his benefit.
-After Lennox's death William Schaw took his heart back to King James in Scotland, followed by his wife and eldest son Ludovic Stewart.
-King James had repeatedly vouched for Lennox's religious sincerity and memorialized him in a poem called "Ane Tragedie of the Phoenix", which compared him to an exotic bird of unique beauty killed by envy.
-King James I regarded all Lennox's family with great affection, and instructed his son King Charles I to do well by them.
+After Lennox's death in 1583, William Schaw took his embalmed heart back to King James in Scotland.
+His wife and eldest son Ludovic Stewart and two of his sisters came to Scotland.

+King James I had special affection for Esme; he repeatedly vouched for Lennox's religious sincerity and memorialized him in a poem called "Ane Tragedie of the Phoenix" (which compared him to an exotic bird of unique beauty killed by envy).
+The King in turn regarded all Lennox's family with great affection, and instructed his son King Charles I to do well by them.
 Charles faithfully fulfilled this obligation, and as a result, the Lennox family had considerable influence at the Scottish and English Courts over the next two generations.